Code-Institute-Submissions/Central-Leisure-Club/README.md

 In the Contact Us page, I got the idea of the form box from "I Love Running" website from the LMS on Code Institute.

-In the Gallery page, I used bootstrap image gallery code. https://www.w3schools.com/css/css_image_gallery.asp
+In the Gallery page, I used bootstrap image gallery code. https://www.w3schools.com/css/css_image_gallery.asp<br>

+I used font awesome for the contact details in the footer section.<br>

+I used google fonts to change the font to bitter.<br>

 <h2>Features Left to Implement</h2>
 To post the form to proper location as it is only sent to code institute website at the moment (possibly requires javascript - next module)<br>